Axway/open-banking-docs/content/en/docs/Validation/openid-certification.md

 We have two different set of tests:

-* FAPI Advanced test .
+* DCR tests : dynamic client registration
-* DCR Test .
+* FAPI Advanced test : Financial-grade API

 This section describes the setup tests that is necessary to configure the environment to run the security tests.